Ashwatth/ECCafebot-demo/README.md

 Now when you create a new Text Analytics resource, you can select features that you want included.
 Select custom question answering (preview) and continue to create your resource.

-Screenshot of create a Text Analytics resource UI menu with custom question answering feature selected

 You can no longer create a QnA Maker managed resource from the QnA Maker create flow, instead you will be redirected to the Text Analytics service.
 There is no change to the QnA Maker stable release.

-Screenshot of resource creation menu

 Details
 All existing QnA Maker managed (preview) resources continue to work as before.
 There is no action required for these resources at this time.